reitzClay/reitzClay.github.io/README.md

 Hi there, welcome to my online software engineering portfolio. https://reitzclay.github.io/

-I am using this space for experimenting... it will probably end up being my online resume/ C.V
+I am using this space for experimenting... it will probably end up being my online resume / C.V